 Sastri not only won the competition, but he also participated in the “Starting Up in Central Florida” panel.
 Other MAE speakers include alumnus and Made in Space Vice President Kevin DiMarzio, who was the afternoon keynote speaker; and faculty members Michael Kinzel and Kareem Ahmed, who spoke about their COVID-19 research as part of the research experience panel.

-To view the speeches, panels and start-up pitches, visit the College of Engineering and Computer Science website.
+To view the speeches, panels and start-up pitches of the Technology Ventures Symposium, visit the College of Engineering and Computer Science website.